OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-ionic.md

     <br><br>
     <strong>Bugs reported:</strong><br>
     <li>Android 5 and 6.0 will not work with Ionic v4-beta until <a href="https://github.com/ionic-team/ionic/issues/15438#issuecomment-426686443" target="_blank">this issue</a> is solved</li>
+    <li>This app will not work in iOS because of <a href="https://stackoverflow.com/questions/45055329/does-webkit-in-ios-11-beta-support-webrtc/49467964#49467964">problems between WebRTC and iOS</a></li>

 </div>